-Many of our friends and family members have been duped to believe that artificial sweeteners like Splenda® are saviors to prevent diabetes and obesity.
+Many of our friends and family members have been duped into believing that artificial sweeteners like Splenda® are saviors to prevent diabetes and obesity.
 However, the health risks associated with the ingredients in Splenda, or sucralose, are extensive and downright troublesome.
 As research continues to investigate the details, more negative effects are surfacing.

 Sucralose is one of the top artificial sweeteners that’s used globally in reduced-calorie and diet foods and beverages.
-Although it’s marketed as a better alternative for your figure, the health profile for sucralose has raised concerns among researchers.
-The many sucralose side effects and dangers can’t be ignored.
+Although it’s marketed as a better alternative for your figure, the health profile for sucralose has raised concerns among researchers, and the many sucralose side effects and dangers can’t be ignored.

 Instead of grabbing those yellow packets of Splenda and turning to “sugar free” products in hopes of cutting calories, opt for healthier sugar substitutes that give your recipes a natural sweetness and provide antioxidants, vitamins, minerals and even fiber.

 Sucralose is a chlorinated sucrose derivative.
 This means it’s derived from sugar and contains chlorine.

 Making sucralose is a multistep process that involves replacing the three hydrogen-oxygen groups of sugar with chlorine atoms.
 The replacement with chlorine atoms intensifies the sweetness of sucralose.

 Originally, sucralose was found through the development of a new insecticide compound.
 It was never meant to be consumed.

 However, it was later introduced as a “natural sugar substitute” to the masses, and people had no idea that the stuff was actually toxic.